legault/beetles_poisbinom/README.md

 The main purpose of these scripts is to estimate the parameters of 16 plausible dispersal models given experimental data involving flour beetles in a 2-patch metacommunity.

-We assume that the number of beetles in both patches (1 and 2) prior to dispersal is known and model the number of beetles in patch 1 following dispersal as the random variable Z = X + Y, where X is the number of beetles that did not disperse from patch 1 and Y is the number that did disperse from patch 2 (*Note: Assuming a closed system, the number of beetles after dispersal in patch 1 exactly determines the number of beetles in patch 2. so it only necessary to model the number of beetles in a single patch*).
+We assume that the number of beetles in both patches (1 and 2) prior to dispersal is known and model the number of beetles in patch 1 following dispersal as the random variable Z = X + Y, where X is the number of beetles that did not disperse from patch 1 and Y is the number that did disperse from patch 2.
 Here, X and Y are treated as binomial random variables with probabilities p1 and p2.
 Therefore, Z is a Poisson binomial random variable.
 The probability mass function for this distribution is known and we use the package [poibin](https://cran.r-project.org/web/packages/poibin/index.html) to solve it.

 The probabilities p1 and p2 are calculated from the 16 dispersal models.

+*Note: Assuming a closed system, the number of beetles after dispersal in patch 1 exactly determines the number of beetles in patch 2. so it only necessary to model the number of beetles in a single patch*

 ## nll.R